emilyfuhrman/map-club/README.md

 # Map Club

-_Fast-paced hack sessions focused on the rapid acquisition of skills._
+#### Map Club is a series of fast-paced hack sessions focused on the rapid acquisition of skills.

 ## 2016 &mdash; Fall